How to Create VLANs with MikroTik — The Proper Way (Bridge VLAN Filtering)

 out-interface=ether1-wan src-address=192.168.88.0/24

-These rules allow your local LAN, configured on the bride called ‘bridge.home’ to reach your home router and to access the internet.
+These rules allow your local devices to reach the router and access the internet.
+Adjust the subnet and interface names to match your LAN configuration.

 add action=add-src-to-address-list address-list=Blacklist \